Shaheen Siddique

 Shaheen Siddique (born 21 February 1989) is an Indian actor who appears in Malayalam films.
 The son of film actor Siddique, Shaheen made his debut with the Malayalam film Pathemari (2015) directed by National Award winner Salim Ahamed.
 He plays the role of Mammootty's son in the film.
 He also starred in director G. Marthandan's second directorial venture titled Acha Dhin (2015).

 Personal life

+Shaheen was born on 21 February 1989, Ernakulam, Kerala in India to actor Siddique and Seena.
+His brother Rasheen died in June 2024 due to respiratory disorder.
+His uncle Abdul Majeed is also an actor who appears in Malayalam films.

-Shaheen completed his schooling from The Choice School.
+He completed his schooling from The Choice School.
 After his education, Shaheen took business as his career, appearing in films occasionally.

 He is married to Amrutha Das with whom he has a daughter, born on July 10, 2024.

 Film career

 Shaheen was invited to make his filmy debut in Pathemari (2015) directed by Salim Ahamed.
 He plays a guy in his early 20s, the son of Pallickkal Narayanan and Nalini played by Mammootty and Jewel Mary respectively.
 Siddique also plays an important role in the movie, but there are no combination scenes of the father and the son.
 He has also starred in director G. Marthandan's second directorial venture titled Acha Din.
 Shaheen acted in a short film titled, 'The Backstager' in early 2018 which was released on June 5.
 He got two awards for this short film.
 Second Best Actor in Kerala State Television Awards 2018 and Best Actor in CONTACT short film festival 2019.